 My neighbour's dog barks - what can I do?

-Give your neighbour the Dear Neighbour letter below and if the barking persists after a week or two, speak with your neighbour again to provide feedback.
+If the barking persists after a week or two, speak with your neighbour to provide feedback.

 If your neighbour is unapproachable, or does not agree that a problem exists, you should contact us on 13 48 10 for further advice, or report a barking dog using our Report a Problem form.